Greenfield, Massachusetts: Infrastructure

 Greenfield lies at the junction of four highways.
 Interstate 91 travels north and south through the western stretch of the city and is duplexed for a 3 mi stretch with Massachusetts Route 2.
 Route 2, which follows the rough path of (and is nicknamed after) the Mohawk Trail, enters over the Fall River as a surface road before becoming a limited-access highway until its concurrence with I-91.
 Once it leaves the interstate, Route 2 becomes a surface road again.
 Between the start of the limited access section of Route 2 and its split from I-91 at Exit 43, the Mohawk Trail follows Massachusetts Route 2A, which uses Route 2's former right of way through the center of Greenfield.
 At the town center, Route 2A meets the duplexed U.S. Route 5 and Massachusetts Route 10, which comes over the Deerfield River in the south before heading northward through town, with another interchange along the highway portion of Route 2.
 In October 2016, the administration of Massachusetts Governor Charlie Baker announced a $7.5 million grant to the town government to build a new downtown parking garage.

 The nearest general aviation airport is located in the Turners Falls section of Montague, and the nearest national air service is at Bradley International Airport in Windsor Locks, Connecticut.

 Bus

+FRTA Buses Lined Up at John W. Olver Transit Center Awaiting Amtrak Passengers in October, 2025.

-The town is served by Greyhound bus lines and is the hub of the Franklin Regional Transit Authority (FRTA), whose local service extends from Bernardston to Northampton and from Orange to Charlemont.
-The John W. Olver Transit Center is the hub for FRTA bus service, as well as the local depot for Greyhound intercity service.
+The town is served by Greyhound bus lines and is the hub of the Franklin Regional Transit Authority (FRTA), whose local service extends from Bernardston to Northampton and from Orange to Charlemont, gradually taking the role of the former Greenfield & Montague Transportation Area, which had been formed following the receivership (bankruptcy) of the Connecticut Valley Street Railway to operate the part of the trolley line between Greenfield & Turners Falls, which it did until the 1930s when the GMTA trustees (on behalf of town selectmen) voted to tear up the tracks following a brief reduction in revenue.

+Today, the John W. Olver Transit Center is the hub for FRTA bus service (which traces nearly all of the former routes of the trolley system) and which is also serves as the local stop for Greyhound's intercity service.
+The FRTA synchronizes bus schedules to align with Amtrak train arrivals and since 2019 has offered a cash-only microtransit dial-a-ride and app service called 'FRTA Access' whick allows anyone to schedule a next-day or same-day ride anywhere within the county.

+In January 2026 the three regional transit authorities in Western Mass launched Link413, a joint collaboration that offers customers three new longer-distance, weekday bus routes providing direct service across four counties and enabling out-of-state connections.
+With the launch of the Link413 service, a new weekday bus was established between Greenfield and North Adams and via the communities of Adams, Savoy, Plainfield, Ashfield and Charlemont.